Key Takeaways

 Why is Shopify Security Important?

-There are a few reasons why Shopify website security is so important.
-First of all, as we mentioned earlier, e-commerce businesses are increasingly being targeted by cybercriminals on daily basis.
+First of all, as we mentioned earlier, e-commerce businesses are increasingly being targeted by cybercriminals daily.

 Secondly, if your shop is hacked or compromised in any way, it could damage your business reputation and even cost you money to fix your compromised resources.